Quick Links:

 MMI candidates move between 9 interview stations on a circuit.
 Each station is 6 minutes long and there is a 2-minute transition and reading break in between stations.
 Topics you may encounter include communication, collaboration, ethical and moral decision-making, self-evaluation, cultural sensitivity, health policy, critical thinking, awareness of social health issues in Canada and personal qualities.

 At each station candidates will interact with a single interviewer.
 Trained interviewers include clinicians, Physical Therapy department faculty members and student physical therapists.
-Each applicant is awarded a global score per station which jointly result in a total MMI score.
+Each applicant is awarded a global score per station which jointly results in a total MMI score.
 The MMI score is used in conjunction with an applicant’s admission GPA to determine an overall ranking for the selection of candidates.

 Please note: The Admissions office is not able to address questions regarding MMI questions, procedures or review of evaluations associated with interviews.